 1955 – 1961

 This wordmark differs from all previous versions with its simple style.
 Compared to older versions, it appears more basic, as the letters no longer have the unique shape that made them resemble cigarettes.
 The designers moved away from the creative concept.
-They returned to a classic approach to present Marlboro in a new way, showcasing the brand’s commitment to longstanding traditions—both in identity and in the production of tobacco products.
+They returned to a classic approach to present Marlboro in a new way, showcasing the brand’s commitment to longstanding traditions in both identity and tobacco product production.

 The logo features only the brand name.
 It is written in a geometric font with long horizontal serifs that enhance visual dynamism.
 The clean, straight lines contrast with smooth curves, which is especially noticeable due to the uneven thickness of the strokes.
 Some letters have large teardrop-shaped ends, adding an air of aristocratic sophistication.

-This transforms a simple wordmark into a recognizable logo that can promote Marlboro in the global market.
-The minimalist style highlights the company’s desire to appear accessible in the eyes of consumers, as it has long entered the mass-market segment.
+This transforms a simple wordmark into a recognizable logo that can promote Marlboro globally.
+The minimalist style highlights the company’s desire to appear accessible to consumers, as it has long been in the mass-market segment.
 The black color evokes a sense of boldness and solidity.
 In the mid-1950s, the brand aimed to make its visual identity more masculine so that its filtered cigarettes would also appeal to men.
 The logo was used on cardboard packaging and promotional materials for a long time.

 1959 – today